retrocomputacion/retroterm/README.md

 The second setting available for ACIA versions is the ability to keep the screen visible while transferring at turbo speeds.
 Turbo transfers are slightly slower with the screen enabled.
 Press `B` to toggle.

+For C64 ports, an optional modem initialization string can be edited by pressing `I`.
+The baud rate used to transmit this string can be set by pressing `R`, with current options being `SKIP`, `300`, `1200` and `2400`.
+This string is only transmitted when running _Retroterm_ with `RUN`, automatically if a configuration file is found, or, if no file is found by selecting the appropriate options in the setup screen before exiting to the terminal.
+Use `F5` to save the current settings to disk.

 **Important**: Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
 Only previous background and border colors will be restored.

 ## 3 Building Retroterm
-The Commodore versions of *Retroterm* is written for the *ACME* cross-assembler, while *PASMO* is used for the MSX port, to compile use:
+The Commodore versions of *Retroterm* is written for the *ACME* cross-assembler, while *PASMO* is used for the MSX port Exomizer is used to pack all the Commodore ports.
+Find these packed versions inside the /build/packed/ subdirectory

+To compile use:

 ```
 make